An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 Francis Bacon describes a remote utopian

 island governed entirely by reason and science.
-Bacon's utopia, 'The New
+Bacon's utopia, 'The New Atlantis'

-discovery of the New Atlantis, a utopian island set beyond both the
+the New Atlantis, a utopian island set beyond both the

 Aldous Huxley in